lopezdsr/sql-query/sqlref/sql_reference.template.md

 Data types can be either primitive types like numeric or string types, or they can be composite types that are built from other primitive or composite types.
 Composite types can have the following structure:

-* *Struct* types describe types that are built from a fixed number of named fields
+* *Struct* types describe types that are built from a fixed number of named fields.
+Each field can have its own type.
-* *Array* types describe a sequence of elements that can have an arbitrary length
+* *Array* types describe a sequence of elements that can have an arbitrary length, but must all have the same type.
-* *Map* types describe a mapping from keys to values
+* *Map* types describe a mapping from keys to values.

 Composite types can be nested, as in the following example:
 ```sql